a lone polar bear walks on a ridge of snow

 a polar bear sits in the willows and snow

 There is an adage I quote often, which is that there really is no such thing as “enough” telephoto power.
 You’ll always want more.
-No matter what maximum telephoto range you have, there will always be shots you see that you wish you could get, “if only I had a little more.”
+No matter what maximum telephoto range you have, there will always be shots you see that you wish you could get.
+“If only I had a little more zoom.”
 Thus, it’s about striking that balance for yourself.

-Are you the kind of photographer that really likes wildlife in landscapes (like it do)?
+Are you the kind of photographer who really likes wildlife in landscapes (like it do)?
 Maybe you can get away with the lower range of my advice and do wonderfully.
-Are you the kind of photographer that really likes to capture the expression on an animals face, or fill the frame edge-to-edge with the white fur of a polar bear?
+Are you the kind of photographer who really likes to capture the expression on an animal’s face, or fill the frame edge-to-edge with the white fur of a polar bear?
 Then you better aim for a 500mm or 600mm.

 a polar bear is photographed to fill the frame

-Do you have questions about your specific gear, or wish to upgrade but not sure what direction to go?
+Do you have questions about your specific gear?
+Want to upgrade your equipment but not sure what direction to go?
 Leave a comment below and I’m here to help!
 And maybe I’ll see you up in Churchill while photographing these amazing creatures!

 Go forward and give it a shot,